julian-saez/intersection-observer-examples/README.md

-# Intersection Observer Examples For SolidJS
+# Intersection Observer Examples in SolidJS

 This is an example using createViewportObserver to add an animation entrace when the user is scrolling.
 Just one time without repeat.